 - 1 tablespoon Worcestershire sauce

-- In a large bowl combine ground beef, ground pork, panko breadcrumbs, chopped parsley, allspice, nutmeg, grated onion, garlic powder, pepper, salt and egg.
+- In a large mixing bowl, combine ground beef, ground pork, panko breadcrumbs, chopped parsley, allspice, nutmeg, grated onion, garlic powder, pepper, salt, and egg.
 Using your hands, mix until combined.

 - Roll into 12 large meatballs or 18 smaller meatballs.
 In a large skillet heat olive oil and 1 tablespoon of the butter over medium high heat.
 Add the meatballs and cook turning continuously until brown on each side and cooked throughout.
 Remove the meatballs to a plate and keep warm.